carboneio/carbone/README.md

 ## Minimum Requirements

 - NodeJS 4.x+
-- LibreOffice, if you want to use the document converter and generate PDF
 - Runs on OSX, Linux (servers and desktop), and coming soon on Windows

+#### Optional

+- LibreOffice server if you want to use the document converter and generate PDF.
+Without LibreOffice, you can still generate docx, xlsx, pptx, odt, ods, odp, html as long as your template is in the same format.

 ## Getting started